svey/rental-market/README.md

     + npm install
     + npm start
 2. The API can be easily tested using Postman https://www.getpostman.com/
-    Note: Postman request should be made with urlencoded
+    Note: Postman request should be made with urlencoded or raw JSON

 ## Endpoints at http://localhost:3000/api
 + ### /price